itfanr/ros2-wiki/Contributing.md

 Code contributions should be made via pull requests to [the appropriate ros2 repositories](https://github.com/ros2).

-We ask all contributors to follow the practices explained in [[the developer guide|Developer-Guide]].
+We ask all contributors to follow the practices explained in [the developer guide](Developer-Guide.md).